djessich/cookbook-pyload/README.md

 * `bsd` - uses the rc.d init script included in this cookbook, supported on FreeBSD only.
 * `init` - uses the Sys-V-Init script included in this cookbook, supported on Debian and Red Hat Enterprise Linux (RHEL) family distributions.
-* `upstart` - uses the Upstart job included in this cookbook, supported on Ubuntu. *Currently this delegates to use the Sys-V-Init script!*
+* `upstart` - uses the Sys-V-Init script included in this cookbook, as Upstart script in this cookbook is not supported.
 * `systemd` - sets up the service under SystemD.
-Supported on SystemD based distros.
+Supported on SystemD based platforms.

 If the init system cannot be determined by this cookbook (f.e. unsupported platform) or any other desriptor is specified, there will be no init system script created from this cookbook.